OpenTranslationBible/open-bible/en-GB/43.John/md/john-01.md

 ## John 1:10

-He was in the world, and though the world was made through him, the world did not recognise him.
+He was in the world, and although the world was made through him, the world did not recognize him.

 ## John 1:11

-He came to his own, but his own did not accept him.
+He came to his own, but his own did not welcome him.

 ## John 1:12